Harlow (Magna film): Paramount film

 Harlow was released just five weeks before Paramount's film and with a more limited release.
-Though Carol Lynley was closer to Jean Harlow's actual age than was Paramount's star Carroll Baker, the film failed to gain as much attention as did Paramount's big-budget version.
+Though Carol Lynley was closer to Jean Harlow's actual age than was Paramount's star Carroll Baker, this film failed to gain as much attention as did Paramount's big-budget version.

 Efrem Zimbalist, Jr.'s character William Mansfield is based on William Powell, but the character does not appear in the Paramount feature.

 Magna Pictures Corporation brought a $25.2 million (later reduced to $6.3 million) antitrust lawsuit against Paramount, alleging that Paramount had engaged in a nationwide campaign to boycott Magna's film.
 Paramount filed a counterclaim alleging unfair competition by Magna and Electronovision.
 Electronovision, Inc. folded just two months after the premiere of Harlow, and Magna was dissolved in 1966.

 Ironically, Electronovision/Magna's Harlow premiered at New York's Paramount Theatre, although the theater was no longer owned by Paramount at the time.